 BOILER AND PRESSURE VESSEL INSPECTOR, J16

 Positions in this job family are assigned responsibilities involving the inspection and investigation of boilers and pressure vessels, education, community outreach, awareness and the inspection and investigation of alternative fuel conversion shops, garages, and fuel facilities to determine compliance with applicable national, state and local laws, codes and/or manufacturer’s specifications.

 The functions within this job family will vary by level, but may include the following:

-The Boiler and Pressure Vessel Inspector job family has three levels of work which are distinguished by the complexity of job assignments, the extent of responsibility assigned and the level of expertise required for completion of assigned tasks.
+The Boiler and Pressure Vessel and Alt Fuel Inspector job family has four levels of work which are distinguished by the complexity of job assignments, the extent of responsibility assigned and the level of expertise required for completion of assigned tasks.

 Level I: Code: J16A Salary Band: I

-Knowledge, Skills And Abilities required at this level are knowledge of pressure retaining items such as boilers, pressure vessels and steam lines, of basic mechanical apparatus/equipment theory and operation; of laws, codes, rules and regulations for the inspection and verification of dispenser accuracy for alternative fuel facilities; ;of inspection of pressure vessels; and of conducting field inspections of conversion shops, garages and companies; of inspection and investigative methods and procedures, of report writing, and of the application of safety concepts, rules and codes.
-Ability to conduct inspections and investigations; to write reports; to apply safety codes and standards; to establish and maintain effective working relationships with others; and to communicate effectively, both orally and in writing.
-Ability to learn complex mathematical formula.
-Ability to work in close, confined spaces and work in high places.
+Knowledge, Skills And Abilities required at this level are knowledge of pressure retaining items such as boilers, pressure vessels and steam lines; of basic mechanical apparatus/equipment theory and operation; of laws, codes, rules and regulations for the inspection and verification of dispenser accuracy for alternative fuel facilities; ;of inspection of pressure vessels; and of conducting field inspections of conversion shops, garages and companies; of inspection and investigative methods and procedures; of report writing.
+Ability is required to conduct inspections and investigations; to write reports; to apply safety codes and standards; to establish and maintain effective working relationships with others; to communicate effectively, both orally and in writing; to learn complex mathematical formulas; and to work in close, confined spaces and work in high places.

 Level II: Code: J16B Salary Band: J

 This is the career level of the job family where employees are assigned duties and responsibilities at the full-performance level, tasks are performed independently and incumbents are given some latitude technically with freedom to develop their own work sequence under established guidelines and policies.
 Incumbents also inspect and review quality control and safe operation standards evaluation and assessment, and evaluate the engineering and design capabilities as well as the configuration of the environment in which installation and operation occurs, using a variety of applicable standards and calculations.
 A variety of tasks are performed conducting inspections and verifying dispenser accuracy for alternative fuel facilities and verifying dispenser accuracy for alternative fuel facilities, and conducting inspections on pressure vessels, and conduct field inspections of conversion shops, garages and companies engaged in the service, repair or installation of conversion vehicles to determine compliance with NFPA 52, applicable national, state and local codes and/or manufacturer’s specifications.
 At this level, authority is given to shut down or “red tag” boilers, alternative fuel facilities, pressure vessels, conversion shops, garages and companies engaged in the service, repair or installation of conversion vehicles when warranted and issue operation certificates when safe.

 Knowledge, Skills And Abilities required at this level include those identified in Level I, plus knowledge of quality control methods and procedures; and of mechanical engineering and scientific formula and their specific application to a variety of sophisticated devices and complex installations.
 Ability is required to provide consultation and advice; and to discern appropriate formulas and codes for complex applications.

 Education And Experience requirements at this level consist of those included in Level I and a current Alternative Fuels Technician license with all applicable fuel types, Electric Vehicle Technician license, Level I Compressor Technician License and possession of a valid Commission issued by the National Board of Boiler and Pressure Vessel Inspectors.
 (No substitution will be allowed for the valid Commission)

 Level III: Code: J16C Salary Band: L

 This is the leadership level of the job family where employees are assigned responsibility for planning, directing and supervising the work activities of inspectors who are conducting joint reviews, inspections, or investigations of hot water heaters, boilers, pressure vessels, conversion shops, garages and companies engaged in the service, repair or installation of alternative fuel conversion vehicles, and verifying dispenser accuracy for alternative fuel facilities.
-Positions are assigned responsibility for the supervision of Boiler and Pressure Vessel Inspectors, including reviewing and assigning work, providing training and evaluating performance.
-Some positions may provide direct supervision which includes responsibilities for employee development, approving leave and initiating disciplinary actions, as well as performing related administrative functions.
+Positions are assigned responsibility for the supervision of Boiler/Pressure Vessel and Alternative Fuel Inspectors, including reviewing and assigning work, providing training and evaluating performance.
+Some positions provide direct supervision which includes responsibilities for employee development, approving leave and initiating disciplinary actions, as well as performing related administrative functions.

-Knowledge, Skills and Abilities required at this level include those identified in Level II plus knowledge of supervisory principles and practices.
-Ability is required to direct the work of others and to conduct multiple projects simultaneously.
+Knowledge, Skills and Abilities required at this level include those identified in Level III plus ability is required to conduct multiple projects simultaneously.

-Education and Experience requirements at this level consist of those identified in Level II plus four years of experience in the inspection of boilers and pressure vessels to also include in-service inspections, accident and incident investigations and review of repair and alteration plans and computations; or an equivalent combination of education and experience substituting the successful completion of the “B” endorsement examination, offered by the National Board of Boiler and Pressure Vessel Inspectors, for twelve months of the required experience.
+Education and Experience requirements at this level consist of those identified in Level III plus two additional years of qualifying experience in the inspection of boilers and pressure vessels to also include in-service inspections, accident and incident investigations and review of repair and alteration plans and computations; or an equivalent combination of education and experience substituting the successful completion of the “B” endorsement examination, offered by the National Board of Boiler and Pressure Vessel Inspectors, for twelve months of the required experience.

-Applicants must be willing and able to fulfill all job-related travel; to work irregular hours in dangerous adverse environments such as high voltage electrical lines, natural gas leaks and unsanitary areas; must have and maintain the physical and mental stamina to perform the work; to accept the physical discomforts and hazards inherent in the job, including but not limited to climbing up to 200 ft. on ladders or similar structures, crawling in confined, dark spaces and walking at heights on unstable or slippery footings; and must be willing to be on call twenty-four hours a day, seven days a week.
+Must be willing to work irregular hours in dangerous adverse environments such as high voltage electrical lines, natural gas leaks and unsanitary areas; must have and maintain the physical and mental stamina to perform the work and willingness to accept the physical discomforts and hazards inherent in the job, including but not limited to climbing up to 200 ft. on ladders or similar structures, crawling in confined, dark spaces and walking at heights on unstable or slippery footings; and must be willing to be on call twenty-four hours a day, seven days a week.